Chiropractic Treatment for Numbness & Tingling, TX

 A physical examination is performed, and your Houston specialist may request additional tests based on the results of your physical examination.
 Tests such as blood tests, toxicology screening, and nerve conduction studies, among others, may be carried out.

-Numbness and Tingling Treatment Houston
+Numbness and Tingling Treatment, TX

 Complications of Numbness and Tingling